egarris/web_scraper/README.md

 # Web Scraper

 For this project, I wrote a program that scrapes articles from the scientific journal Nature and files them away for analysis.
-Collecting lots of data is a critical skill for someone like me.
-Fortunately there's plenty of it on the Internet, and with a little coding knowledge you can easily parse it into a form ready for analysis.
 I've used Scrapy before to parse HTML, but here BeautifulSoup made it even easier.

 This is the 9th project I completed as part of JetBrains Academy's Python Developer track.
 It's the most immediately useful useful one so far.
 I'm applying what I learned here to generate leads and opportunities for the sales teams at my company's 4 locations.
 I also applied what I learned about virtual environments through Corey Schafer's YouTube channel to set up one and document this project's package requirements.